jonkemp/backbone-helloworld/README.md

-Basic example using a view in Backbone.js.
+The first example is simply using a view in Backbone.js.

+The second example is rendering the same view with Backbone.Marionette.